-The Complexity of Human Movement Science
+The Complexity of Biomechanics and Human Movement Science

 Physical education has evolved in recent years from physical training and coaching to kinesiology, the study of movement.
 To the general public, this change has gone unnoticed.
 For those in the fitness professions, kinesiology may seem mysterious.
 Kinesiology includes a broad range of disciplines such as exercise physiology, sport psychology, sport sociology, motor control, and biomechanics.